You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Advanced Practitioner

-As a dedicated and compassionate Mental Health Nurse, I bring extensive experience in working with both adults and children across a variety of clinical and community settings.
-Specializing in ADHD assessments, I am committed to providing a thorough, sensitive, and person-centered service that acknowledges the uniqueness of every individual’s journey.
+As a dedicated and compassionate Mental Health Nurse, I bring extensive experience working with both adults and children across a variety of clinical and community settings.
+With a background in psychiatric intensive care, I have developed a deep understanding of the significant risks, complexities, and sensitivities that can accompany mental health difficulties.
+This experience has strengthened my ability to remain calm, attuned, and person-centred, even in the most challenging circumstances.

 If you require urgent assistance regarding your ADHD treatment outside of our opening hours, please follow the guidance below: